-Volunteering at Winthrop-University Hospital
+Volunteering at NYU Winthrop Hospital

 Creative placement and flexible scheduling afford each new volunteer an opportunity to pursue his or her special interests while putting to use individual skills and talents.
 Long-term and short-term assignments are available seven days a week.
 A minimum commitment of three to four hours per week is requested.